CloudHealth/ar-ondemand/README.md

 ## for_enumeration_streaming

 Just as `for_reading` has an enumeration version, `for_streaming` does as well.
-This helper function is aimed at queries or millions of records that need to stream over the results, and only need to pull out values witin the supplied block.
+This helper function is aimed at queries of millions of records that need to stream over the results, and only need to pull out values witin the supplied block.

 ### Usage